“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 Fig - sample graph generated in graphite.

 Graphite visualizes the data received from statsD server in a meaningful way in the form of different graphs.
-Above is the graph for a webpage that shows how much time (in milliseconds) a particular page is accessed by users from different geographies during given time.
+Above is the graph for a webpage that shows how much time (in milliseconds) a particular page is accessed by users from different geographies during a given time.

 2. Track execution times: